 One Minute Videos

 Early Abortion?
-The Puritans Were OK With It is a one minute YouTube short.
-This link will open YouTube in a new tab.
+The Puritans Were OK With It.
+A one minute YouTube Short video.

 Session 1: Why Personhood Is Not At Conception: The Argument from Scripture and Science